Triptych–August 1972: Description

 The portraits on the wing panels are based on photographs of Dyer taken by John Deakin in the mid-1960s.
-They are faithful to the photographs, except that the black background replaces the studio wall.
-They panels show Dyer in his underwear posing on a chair in the artist's studio.
+The painted images are faithful to the photographs, except that the black background replaces the studio wall.
+The panels show Dyer in his underwear posing on a chair in the artist's studio.
 He is depicted as muscular and strong, but restless, ill at ease, and the two panels are filled with senses of movement and tension.
-Dyer is presented as literally a man falling apart.
+Dyer is presented as a man literally falling apart.
 His body is mutilated; the black border dissolves into his body in both, leaving a void in place of large parts of his torso.
 In contrast he seems to be melting, leaving blobs of flesh on the ground beneath him.
 Bacon described this effect as portraying "the life flowing out of him".

 The center painting shows two men having sex; presumably Bacon is remembering his encounters with his lost lover.
 The depiction is based on Eadweard Muybridge's series of photographs of wrestlers –a series he often referred to– but takes the idea much further, directly linking the act of love with acts of violence.
 Yet the panel is quite chaste; the upper man is without genitals.
 Art historian Denis Farr sees their embrace as without affection, and that they are more embraced in "mortal combat".
 The outer wings are formed from a pair of long isosceles triangles, which contrast against the low isosceles triangle of the central image.
-In the outer wings, the back rectangles are flanked by inwards facing off white triangles.
+In the outer wings, the back rectangles are flanked by inwardly facing white triangles.
 This compositional structure may have been influenced by Matisse's Bathers by a River, which also uses geometric forms to separate three figures and create wide bands.
 As in all of the Black Triptych's, doorways predominate, and form a menacing and foreboding presence, symbolic of death and the void the subject is about to pass through.

 As with the third triptych in the series, Triptych, May–June 1973, each panel shows a wall with a large open door behind Dyer.
 It is this doorway that emits the darkness, represented by black paint, that overwhelms and literally consumes the representations of Dyer, removing large parts of his flesh.
-In this work, Dyer in left wing has lost most of his torso, in the right wing the black removes an area of flesh reaching from his waist to his jaw.
-Both figures in the center panel have been eroded; and are reduced to little more than upper body and head; art critic Wieland Schmied that if the panel had been set a few moments later the black would have "swallowed [them] up entirely".
+In this work, Dyer in left wing has lost most of his torso, in the right wing the black area of flesh is removed reaching from his waist to his jaw.
+Both figures in the center panel have been eroded and are reduced to little more than upper body and head.
+Art critic Wieland Schmied said that if the panel had been set a few moments later the black would have "swallowed [them] up entirely".
 Bacon first introduced this motif in his 1965 Crucifixion, however while that work was set in an open and public space, the figures in these panels are isolated and alone.